harshhhhh10/Cybersecurity-Internship-Task-4/README.md

 How it works:
 1. Internal device sends traffic with private IP (e.g., 192.168.1.66)
-2. Firewall intercepts and translates to public IP
+2. Firewall intercepts and translates to a public IP
 3. External server sees public IP, not private IP
 4. Response comes back with public IP
 5. Firewall translates back to private IP